Courts suspend licenses as criminal penalty

 You should not assume that the suspension of your driving privileges is automatic.
 It isn't.
 You should ask for a DMV license suspension hearing promptly after an arrest or citation for DUI.
 To contest a license suspension, you must request a hearing within 10 days of your arrest for DUI.

-If your license is suspended by DMV, it's possible to get a hardship permit, which would allow you to drive to and from work until the end of the suspension period.
-But there is a period of time during the suspension period where a hardship license will not be available.
+If your license is suspended by DMV, it may be possible to get a hardship permit, which would allow you to drive to and from work until the end of the suspension period.
+But there is a period of time during the suspension period where a hardship license will not be available, if it is available at all.

 You should ask for a DMV license suspension hearing promptly after an arrest or citation for DUI.